The Creation Snowflake

 It is also singularly appropriate that 37 units can be organised into the sacred symbol of the Star of David, itself the first iteration of the Koch Snowflake.
-Continuing with the snowflake theme, it can also be considered to be the ‘seed’ from which the Creation snowflake grows.
+It can also be considered to be the ‘seed’ from which the Creation snowflake grows.

 1b.
 Snowflake 151

 If we now place the hexagram within the outer ring of 114 units we obtain a rather beautiful snowflake, built from 151 individual units.
 This gives us the ordinal values of the second and third Persons of the Trinity!